anthub-services/node-api-and-client-boilerplate/README.md

 docker-compose up
 ```

-Note that the `docker-compose build` script is executed only once if the Docker image has not been created yet.
+Note: The `docker-compose build` script is executed only once if the Docker image has not been created yet.

 To shutdown the apps, press `CTRL+C` and run the following script in the terminal: